rifdi12/whitesky_tech_test/README.md

 | **Error (initial load)** | Centred icon + message + **Retry** button |
 | **Error (pagination)** | Silently stops; user can pull-to-refresh |
 | **Empty** | Centred inbox icon + "No posts found." message |

 ---

-## Assumptions Made

-1. **Page size is 10** – JSONPlaceholder supports `_limit` / `_page` query params; the API has exactly 100 posts so the list naturally ends after 10 pages.
-2. **No caching** – Data is re-fetched on every cold start or explicit refresh (pull-to-refresh / AppBar refresh button).
-Adding a local cache (e.g. Hive or sqflite) is straightforward but out of scope.
-3. **No authentication** – JSONPlaceholder is a public read-only API.
-4. **Material 3 design** – The app uses Material 3 with a dynamic `ColorScheme` and respects the system dark/light theme.
-5. **Navigation is push-based** – Simple `Navigator.push` is sufficient; a named-route or GoRouter setup would be appropriate for a larger app with deep-linking needs.

----